grnet/synnefo/docs/quick-install-admin-guide.rst

 -------------------------------------------

-Starting from synnefo version 0.15, the pithos view, in order to get access to the data of a protect pithos resource, has to be granted authorization for the specific resource by astakos.
+Starting from synnefo version 0.15, the pithos view, in order to get access to the data of a protected pithos resource, has to be granted authorization for the specific resource by astakos.

-During the authorization grant procedure, it has to authenticate itself with astakos since the later has to prevent serving requests by unknown/unauthorized clients.
+During the authorization grant procedure, it has to authenticate itself with astakos since the latter has to prevent serving requests by unknown/unauthorized clients.

 Each oauth 2.0 client is identified by a client identifier (client_id).
 Moreover, the confidential clients are authenticated via a password